-Official Flower - Chi Phi does not have an official flower, but many Colonies and Chapters present yellow roses, symbolizing friendship.
+Throughout our history, many Colonies and Chapters have chosen to present yellow roses, symbolizing friendship.

 The Values of Chi Phi - Chi Phi Fraternity was founded on the basis of Truth, Honor, and Personal Integrity.
 These are timeless values which guide the fundamental purposes of the Fraternity.